 Perhaps Day’s use of the word ‘propaganda’ is a harsh way to describe promoting homosexuality, and I would add that there isn’t anything necessarily wrong with homosexual relationships, but Dunegan’s depiction of being labelled ‘homophobe’ if you challenge the narrative fits perfectly with today’s liberal establishment.

-This has been achieved loud and clear.
+Achieved loud and clear.
+I imagine any person born just 50 years ago would be rather surprised by the evolution of provocative fashion, whether good or bad.
 In the tapes, Lawrence Dunagen describes how at the time – 1988, 20 years after the meeting, this had already been achieved through ”tight-fitting” clothes.

-40 years later, clothes have moved from ”tight-fitting” to crop tops and ripped jeans.
-Take a look at any modern-day pop icon and you will find some wildly seductive looks.
-Search up Cardi B, 2021 Grammys – I dare you.
+Certainly, 40 years later, clothes have moved from ”tight-fitting” wear to crop tops and ripped jeans.
+These looks are similarly propelled into the media, take a look at any modern-day pop icon and you will find some wildly seductive looks.
+You could perhaps search up Cardi B’s, 2021 Grammys performance, but dont scream.

 According to the Office of National Statistics, in 1969 – the time of the meeting, in the UK there was a total of 51,310 divorces.
 In 1990 ONS figures recorded a total of 153,386.
 In 2019, those figures dropped to 108,000.
 Marriages have also declined, ranging from around 396,000 in 1996 to 232,000 in 2017.

 Statistics aside, it is pretty clear that attitudes to marriage have changed.
-Day saying ”most people will marry more than once” is becoming seamingly true.
+Day saying people will “marry more than once” is becoming seemingly true.

 This would at first be an ID card you would carry on your person and you must show when you are asked for it.
 It was already planned that later on some sort of device would be developed to be implanted under the skin that would be coded specifically to identify the individual.
 This would eliminate the possibility of false ID and also eliminate the possibility of people saying, “Well, I lost my ID.”